ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-goes-full-time.rst

 If you have thoughts on good ways to do this, feel free to `email me`_.

-We really believe in the mission and potential of Read the Docs to really improve the state of documentation in software, and we are really happy with how far we've come.
+We really believe in the mission and potential of Read the Docs to improve the state of documentation in software, and we are happy with how far we've come.
 However,
 this is just the beginning,
 and we look forward to building the future with you.